Riverdale's Fourth Season Premieres With an Emotional Tribute to Luke Perry

-Aguirre-Sacasa first announced the season-opener would include a tribute to Perry in June.
-He took to Twitter to share a photo of the script for the episode, which is titled "In Memoriam" and hint at the planned homage.
+Aguirre-Sacasa first announced the season opener would include a tribute to Perry in June.
+He took to Twitter to share a photo of the script for the episode.
 "Probably the most important episode of #Riverdale we'll do this year, if not ever," he wrote.
 "A tribute to our fallen friend.
 Thankful for this opportunity to honor Luke & Fred."

 Perry — who died at the age of 52 in March after suffering a massive stroke — made his last appearance as Fred Andrews in April.
-Riverdale, which concluded its third season in May, has not yet addressed the absence of his character.
+In this episode, Riverdale, is addressing the absence of his character for the first time.
 However, the remaining episodes of season three were dedicated to Perry, as were all future episodes.

 Following Perry's death, many of the Riverdale castmates shared emotional tributes to the actor, who had been on the show since its 2017 debut.
 Lili Reinhart even posted an emotional poem about grief and losing someone close to you.
 Cole Sprouse also exclusively told POPSUGAR, "He was very close to all of us.
 And he was an incredibly passionate, well-loved person, and I think the whole world is lamenting his passing."